-Top Investment Banking Firms for Sell-Side Advisory (April 2026)
+Top Investment Banking Firms for Sell-Side Advisory (May 2026)

 If you are a business owner preparing to sell your company, the investment bank you choose to represent you as a sell-side advisor will have more impact on your outcome than almost any other decision in the process.
 The right advisor creates competitive tension among buyers, negotiates from a position of strength, and manages a confidential process that protects your business while maximizing value.
 The wrong one costs you time, money, and potentially millions in lost deal value.

-We included firms across the full spectrum of sell-side advisory, from boutique advisors serving founder-led businesses at $3M in enterprise value to bulge-bracket banks handling billion-dollar transactions.
+We included firms across the full spectrum of sell-side advisory services, from boutique advisors serving founder-led businesses at $3M in enterprise value to bulge-bracket banks handling billion-dollar transactions.
 Whether you are a SaaS founder planning a $20M exit or a PE-backed company running a $500M sale process, this guide will help you identify the right partner.

 ProCloser.ai ranks M&A advisory firms using AI visibility data, reputation scores, and verified client reviews.
 Contact us for your free AI visibility report and see where your firm stands.